mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`ReplaceSpecialValues <algm-ReplaceSpecialValues>` now can replace 'small' values below a user specified threshold.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` gained a new option: `Interpolation`.
   This controls the method used for interpolation.
 Availabile options are: `Linear` & `CSpline`.
+- :ref:`SetSample <algm-SetSample>` now accepts an Angle argument for defining a rotated flat plate sample.

 Deprecated
 ##########